 The state’s current eviction moratorium has been extended to September 30, 2021.

 Eligible renters may also receive assistance for past due utilities payments.
-Past due utilities accumulated from April 1, 2020 through March 31, 2021 will be compensated in full up to a total of 12 months.
-You may receive assistance paying utilities and home energy costs that are not covered by the landlord and that are billed separately such as electricity, gas, water sewer, trash removal, and energy costs, such as fuel oil.
+Past due utilities accumulated from April 1, 2020 will be compensated in full up to a total of 12 months. may receive assistance paying utilities and home energy costs that are not covered by the landlord and that are billed separately such as electricity, gas, water sewer, trash removal, and energy costs, such as fuel oil.
 Internet service is also an eligible cost.

 All payments for utilities and home energy costs should be supported by a bill, invoice, or evidence of payment to the provider of the utility or home energy service.
 Utilities and home energy costs that are covered by the landlord will be treated as rent.
 Payments of utilities costs will be paid directly to a utility provider based on the utility bill information provided.

 The landlord is encouraged to start an application in the state program through housingiskey.com.
 Once the landlord application is submitted, the system will send an email to the renter(s) asking him/her/them to start the associated tenant application and provide documentation to establish identify, residency, income, and any utility assistance needs not provided in the landlord application.
 If the renter does not have an email address, a call center representative will reach out to him/her/them.
 A renter may also apply without the assistance of the landlord, in which case the landlord will be notified and asked to sign off on and participate in the renter’s application process.
 Even where a renter elects to apply for assistance directly, to the state must attempt to pay the landlord first.